face-hh/lyntr/README.md

 - Rename `.env.example` to `.env`

 ## Database
-Firstly we have to setup the database we are going to use supabase here but you should be able to use any postgres databases.
+Firstly we have to setup the database we are going to use supabase here but you should be able to use any postgres database.
 Head to https://supabase.com and **create an account.**

 ![New project](github-assets/supabase1.png)